'This didn't really exist before': The impact debt fund working with VCs to bridge the scale-up gap

 Ask a climate tech founder how they plan to finance their first commercial plant and the answer is usually the same: grants, equity, and then bank debt.
 Private credit rarely features.

-But that financing structure is exactly where Benedetta Garofalo and Ward Heij spend their working lives.
+But that financing structure is exactly what Benedetta Garofalo and Ward Heij spend their working lives promoting as a bridge to help scale-ups fund first-of-a-kind (FOAK) plants and other capex-intensive clean tech projects.

 Become a member to continue reading